 Watch the Graduate School's welcome video.

 You should also provide training in requisite techniques and ensure good practice in research data management and support students who wish to publish.
 Supervisors should also have good knowledge of issues around plagiarism and copyright.
-The Graduate School offers two online courses in plagiarism awareness and copyright which supervisors are free to enrol on if they so wish.
+The Graduate School has an online course in plagiarism awareness and copyright which supervisors are free to enrol on if they wish.

 Supervisors should also be familiar with: